 As mentioned previously in my Home and Family posts, community is extremely important to Nora which is why religion plays an extremely significant role in both her and her family’s lives.
 She explains how ‘we were Baptists – puritanically disposed in those days – my grandfather and great grandfather were very intricately connected with an old chapel – called in my day the Messiah Baptist – along Cinder Bank Main Road to Dudley’ (Hampton, p6).
 As you can see, for Nora, religion ran deep in her family and as soon as she was of age to go to Sunday school her parents enrolled her.
-Rosemary (Nora’s daughter) informed me that herself and her brother also went to Sunday school and had an Immersion baptism.
+Rosemary (Nora’s daughter) informed me that she and her brothers also went to Sunday school and had an immersion baptism.

 Nora describes her Sunday school experience highlighting how:

 ‘Sundays from 9.30 a.m. to 7.30 p.m. was spent by all of us at the chapel and Sunday School.
 Mother dressed Cis and I alike and people thought us twins.
 On Sundays we were in our “best” cream cashmere dresses with lace in our sleeves and neckline and leghorn hats – cream with big bows.
 I detest being my best – as I was a ‘tomboy’ and didn’t like to have to be “careful” to keep my dress clean.
 I detested the trouble of changing in between times of morning service and afternoon – didn’t like Sundays at all in those days, especially the boring lay preachers and the hour’s Sermon, – all hell, fire and damnation‘ (Hampton, p29)